Health & Safety/RF Emissions

 The U.S. Federal Communications Commission (FCC) has established standards governing the RF energy emission levels for all wireless phones sold in the United States, as well as RF energy emissions from cellular towers, in order to protect the health of the general public.

 You may have heard reports that RF exposure from wireless phones presents a health risk.
-Global health organizations and government agencies have conducted scientific research on the potential health effects of RF exposure, and have determined that the available scientific evidence does not conclusively show a relationship between wireless phone use and health problems.
-The FCCs website explains that, while research is ongoing, [t]here is no scientific evidence that proves that wireless phone usage can lead to cancer or a variety of other problems, including headaches, dizziness or memory loss.
+Although there are some studies that have found a connection between RF exposure and health issues, global health organizations and government agencies have determined that the available scientific evidence does not demonstrate a relationship between wireless phone use and health problems.
+For example:

 If you are interested in limiting your exposure to RF energy, you can: